FreyaGuppy/MART441-WebTech/HW4/readme.md

 I had less time this week to work on this homework than previous weeks, so I haven't gotten it to a place that I am satisfied with yet.
 I am currently having trouble figuring out a way to include loops that will make sense for this project.
 The only way I've seen a loop be used so far is to display a list.
 I can't think of a way to use that in this project.
 I have a function that returns a value and takes a parameter, but I can't get it to work quite how I want (more details in main.js).
 I also could not figure out how to restart the story.

+*Update:* I was able to work on this some more and I am pretty satisfied where it is now.
+It should fulfill all of the requirements of the assignment.

 ChatGPT Reflection: